arishsajwani/github-slideshow/_posts/0000-01-02-arishsajwani.md

 layout: slide
 title: "Welcome to our Arish Sajwani slide!"
 ---
-This is my aesomeslide  slide
+This is my aesomeslide  slide :tada:
 Use the left arrow to go back!